It's The Last Mercury Retrograde Of The Year (Phew)

 Important Dates

-December 2: Mercury retrograde harmonizes with the centaur Chiron, who's also retrograde in Aries.
+2nd December: Mercury retrograde harmonises with the centaur Chiron, who's also retrograde in Aries.
 We can heal the past and mend our hearts.

-December 5: Mercury retrograde and the sun form a conjunction, known as cazimi (“in the heart of the sun”), in Sagittarius.
-This is a favorable day to make plans, sign contracts, set boundaries with an ex, and get clarity on matters.
+5th December: Mercury retrograde and the sun form a conjunction, known as cazimi (“in the heart of the sun”), in Sagittarius.
+This is a favourable day to make plans, sign contracts, set boundaries with an ex, and get clarity on matters.

-December 13: Mercury retrograde harmonizes with Venus in Aquarius, heightening our charm and the romance factor.
+13th December: Mercury retrograde harmonises with Venus in Aquarius, heightening our charm and the romance factor.

 AdvertisementADVERTISEMENT